autonity/autonity.py/README.md

 can be reviewed to determine which methods have been modified, removed or added.
 The generated Python wrappers include the contract ABIs as Python dictionaries.

-If there is a new contract to include, add a new target to `Makefile`.
+If there is a new contract to include, add a new target to `Makefile` and a new factory function to `autonity/factories.py`.

 ## Reporting a Vulnerability